Step-By-Step Guide to Building a Chatbot Knowledge Base

 Without data, AI chatbots are just a pretty face with nothing upstairs.
 An important first step in using automation and natural language processing to help your customers is to connect your chatbot to your knowledge base.

 AI is gaining a lot of traction among businesses as cost-effective assistance for customer service teams.
-But what companies don’t always realize is that AI requires engineering, structuring and high-quality data to be the super helper companies want.
+But many companies assume that AI is only accessible to enterprise companies with larger budgets and development teams.

 But if your chatbot is meant to assist agents and help customers, they need access to your source data.
 Many AI chatbot options need this structured data to understand unstructured intents, interpret it and give a structured response.